genelet/molecule/README.md

 ## Chapter 4.
 RESTFUL ACTIONS

 _molecule_ has defined the following 7 RESTful actions.
-We can fulfil most RDB tasks using these actions.
+Most RDB tasks can be fulfilled using these actions.

 ### 4.1) Insert